FAQ for Student Voters.

 If you don’t see what you think you should, call your County Elections Office.

-You do not typically need to show ID at the polls, but if you are at all concerned about making sure the poll workers let you in the voting booth, you can bring any of the following, just in case:
+Currently, you do not need to show ID at the polls.
+But if you are a first-time voter, you might.
+Be prepared and bring any of these documents, just in case:

-• or a current document with your name and address.
+or a current document with your name and address like a bank statement.

-You can register to vote at 17, and vote when you are 18.
-So if you turn 18 on Election Day or any time before, congratulations!
+You can register at 17, and vote when you turn 18.
+So if you’re 18 on Election Day or any time before, congratulations!
 This is your year to vote!
-Register here!

 What if I am leaving for college or moving away?

 New Jersey makes voting easy.
-You can vote by mail, or early in-person, if you won’t be home on Election Day.
+You can vote by mail, or early in-person for at least a week prior to election day if you won’t be home on Election Day.

-To Vote by Mail - you can check the Vote by Mail box when you register to vote, or if you are already registered, print and complete a paper application (scroll down to find your county) to have your ballot mailed to you.
+Vote by Mail - you can check the Vote by Mail box when you register to vote, or if you are already registered, you can apply online or print and complete a paper application (scroll down to find your county) to have your ballot mailed to you.
 We recommend you complete the process by Oct.
 28, 2025 to send the application by mail, or by Nov.
 3, 2025 to do it in person at the County Elections Office.

-You can also vote early at any polling location in the County where you live, including Saturday and Sunday, October 25 thru November 2.
+Vote early in-person at any polling location in the County where you live, including Saturday and Sunday.

 Will I need ID to vote?